SciML/ModelingToolkit.jl/docs/src/basics/AbstractSystem.md

 Each `AbstractSystem` has lists of variables in context, such as distinguishing parameters vs states.
 In addition, an `AbstractSystem` can also hold other `AbstractSystem` types.
-Direct accessing of the values, such as `sys.states`, gives the immediate list, while the accessor functions `states(sys)` gives the total set, which includes that of all systems held inside.
+Direct accessing of the values, such as `sys.unknowns`, gives the immediate list, while the accessor functions `unknowns(sys)` gives the total set, which includes that of all systems held inside.

 The values which are common to all `AbstractSystem`s are:

   - `equations(sys)`: All equations that define the system and its subsystems.
-  - `states(sys)`: All the states in the system and its subsystems.
+  - `unknowns(sys)`: All the unknowns in the system and its subsystems.
   - `parameters(sys)`: All parameters of the system and its subsystems.
   - `nameof(sys)`: The name of the current-level system.
   - `get_eqs(sys)`: Equations that define the current-level system.
-  - `get_states(sys)`: States that are in the current-level system.
+  - `get_unknowns(sys)`: States that are in the current-level system.
   - `get_ps(sys)`: Parameters that are in the current-level system.
   - `get_systems(sys)`: Subsystems of the current-level system.